Fan-Out Synthesis Pattern¶

 - Document which source contributed each major decision

-N parallel attempts cost N× compute.
-Worthwhile when:
+N parallel attempts cost N times the compute.
+The trade-off is worthwhile when:

-- Diversity of approach is genuinely valuable (design, architecture, creative output)
+- Diversity of approach is genuinely valuable, as in design, architecture, or creative output.

-- Reducing iteration rounds justifies the upfront parallel cost
+- Cutting iteration rounds justifies the upfront parallel cost.

 For routine, well-defined tasks, a single attempt usually suffices.
 Anthropic's Building Effective Agents documents voting and sectioning as the two forms of agent parallelization (with orchestrator-workers treated as a distinct workflow).
 Best-of-N research shows diminishing returns as N grows — quality gains compress while compute grows linearly, making N=3–5 the efficient range (CarBoN: Calibrated Best-of-N Sampling).

-- Conformity bias collapses diversity — agents given the same prompt can converge on the same approach rather than genuinely independent solutions.
-A study of multi-agent LLM failures builds a taxonomy in which inter-agent misalignment is one of three failure categories, so the diversity fan-out depends on is not guaranteed by simply running more agents (Cemri et al., 2025 — Why Do Multi-Agent LLM Systems Fail?).
+- Conformity bias collapses diversity.
+Agents given the same prompt can converge on the same approach rather than genuinely independent solutions.
+A study of multi-agent LLM failures builds a taxonomy in which inter-agent misalignment is one of three failure categories, so running more agents does not guarantee the diversity that fan-out depends on (Cemri et al., 2025 — Why Do Multi-Agent LLM Systems Fail?).
 Constrained solution spaces amplify the convergence.

-- Weak synthesis agent — if the synthesizer cannot judge which elements are strongest, the merge step introduces errors rather than removing them and can be worse than the best individual attempt.
+- A weak synthesis agent makes things worse.
+If the synthesizer cannot judge which elements are strongest, the merge step adds errors rather than removing them, and the result can be worse than the best individual attempt.
 This is the highest-risk component.

-- Diminishing returns at high N — quality gains compress as N grows while compute grows linearly (CarBoN, 2025); N=10 rarely justifies 10× cost over N=3.
+- Returns diminish at high N. Quality gains compress as N grows while compute grows linearly (CarBoN, 2025).
+N=10 rarely justifies 10 times the cost of N=3.

-- Cascading errors downstream — passing all N outputs to one synthesizer can exceed context limits, and when the merged output feeds a subsequent agent as authoritative, synthesis errors compound rather than self-correct.
+- Errors cascade downstream.
+Passing all N outputs to one synthesizer can exceed context limits.
+When the merged output feeds a later agent as authoritative, synthesis errors compound rather than self-correct.

-After synthesis, the merged output runs through committee review before acceptance.
+After synthesis, run the merged output through committee review before you accept it.
 This catches cases where the synthesizer combined conflicting elements or misidentified the strongest approach.
-Fan-out generates diversity; committee review validates the merged result.
+Fan-out generates diversity.
+Committee review validates the merged result.

 Key Takeaways¶